lastrust/community-modules/PermissionVault/README.md

 ## Overview

 PermissionVault is a smart contract that provides a way to store assets on the blockchain with multiple controllers.
 The assets can be in the form of Ether, ERC20 tokens, ERC721 tokens, or ERC1155 tokens.
-The contract is designed to allow the owner of the contract to manage a list of controllers who can deposit, withdraw, or transfer assets.
+Anybody can deposit assets, and then the controllers can withdraw assets from the contracts.

 ## How to use

 - Deploy the PermissionVault contract on the blockchain.
 - Call the `addController` function to add controllers who can manage the assets.
-- The controllers can then deposit, withdraw or transfer assets by calling the appropriate function in the contract.
+- Anybody can deposit assets, but only the controllers can then withdraw from the contract.
 - The owner of the contract can pause and unpause the contract by calling the `setPaused` function.

 ## Functions